Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Simulation Study

 \subsection{Methods}

 In our simulations we implemented the following cis-MR methods: \begin{itemize} \item Single-instrument MR using only the minimum p-value variant in the region. \item LD-pruning. \item Principal components analysis. \item The JAM algorithm. \item The F-LIML algorithm. \item The factor-based conditional likelihood ratio (CLR) test. \end{itemize} The performance of the conditional method is often quite similar to that of stepwise pruning \citep{Dudbridge2015}, hence the method was not implemented.
-A brief comparison between conditional analysis, stepwise pruning and PCA can be found in \cite{Burgess2017}.
+A brief comparison between conditional analysis, stepwise pruning and PCA was conducted in \cite{Burgess2017}.

 Many of the above methods depend on additional tuning parameters.
 To assess the sensitivity of each method to the specification of its tuning parameter(s), we used a range of different values.
 For stepwise pruning, we set a correlation threshold of $\rho = 0.1, 0.3, 0.5, 0.7, 0.9$.
 For the significance threshold, we use the standard GWAS threshold ($\tau = 5 \times 10^{-8}$) in simulations with ``strong instruments"; with ``weak instruments" there were simulations in which no variants passed the GWAS significance threshold, so we used a lower value ($\tau = 10^{-3}$) instead.
 For the PCA method, we used principal components that explained $k = 0.99$ or $k = 0.999$ of the variation in the genetic data.
 For JAM, we implemented a pre-pruning step with a correlation threshold of $\rho = 0.6 ,0.8, 0.9, 0.95$ and no significance threshold - note that JAM does not need a significance threshold for the pre-pruning step because its variable selection discards variants weakly associated with the risk factor anyway.
 The algorithm was run for 1 million iterations in each instance.
 Finally for the F-LIML method, we allowed the algorithm to determine the number of latent factors to use.